 This is another piece that will be in Northern Virginia Today’s print edition

 Connor is Autism Spectrum.
 Our pets were always integral parts of Connor’s life.
 When he was six, Connor took one of our older, very patient dogs through Agility classes.
 At nine, he began showing Foster who was still a pup in conformation.
 Shortly after, Connor finished a United Kennel Club Championship title on the little dog.
 In 2010, Animal Planet was looking for human interest stories for an upcoming Dogs 101 episode.
 Connor was just the human interest story they wanted.
 An Autistic child brought out by the love of a special little dog.
 However, the episode failed to get one vital lesson out to parents – it was edited out of my interview.
 I guess reality does not make for good reality TV.
+Dogs are NOT a magic cure.

 Then there are the articles saying how a child raised with animals becomes more compassionate and responsible.
 Children learn first from their parents.
 The pets are along for the ride – be it good or bad.
 I have worked with families whose children were exceptionally good with animals.
 I have met with clients who felt a dog should tolerate risky behaviors from children because that was how the children expressed themselves.
 Do not ask what lesson the pet should teach the child – ask what lesson you will teach the child about the pet.